akorchyn/near-zk-reputation-poc/README.md

 * Small example of using Plonky + Gnark + Near
 * Groth16 verifier that supports commitments (the performance might be suboptimal: ))
-* Plonky 2 proof of private key ownership.
-Private key to Public key proof
+* Plonky 2 proof of ed25519 private key ownership by proving that the user can convert the private key into the public key.

 ## Structure
 * contract-libraries - opact created libraries
   * contract-libraries/groth_verifier/near_groth16_verifier - adjusted groth16 verifier
-* contracts/tests/src/lib.rs - example verification on chain
+* contracts/tests/src/lib.rs - example verification on the chain
 * gnark-plonky2-verifier/benchmark.go - code to generate groth16 proof :)
-* plonky2-reputation - proof that the user is part of the merkle tree (owns a private key) with at least X reputation points
+* plonky2-reputation - proof that the user is part of the Merkle tree (owns a private key) with at least X reputation points

 ## Example usage